 Coming through as genuine and with an attitude of service will convert potential customers more times than not.
 Gaining the trust and respect of a consumer will go a long way in turning them into paying customers and clients.
 Better yet, this can lead to long-term and repeat customers as well.

 Keep It Relevant

 Going hand-in-hand with value in the content conversion equation is relevance.
-In order to provide value through content, the content must be relevant to your audience.
+To provide value through content, the content must be relevant to your audience.
 If you are a medical clinic, you might want your content to be health or wellness related.
-If you ran a women’s boutique, you may want to feature the latest fashions and trends on your social media.
+If you run a women’s boutique, you may want to feature the latest fashions and trends on your social media.
 If you are a lawyer running a firm, you may consider lawyer content writing for your website or blog.

-You need to understand who your audience is and what they will be looking for from you.
-If you can, try to stay one-step ahead and anticipate the needs of your followers before they even know what their needs are themselves.
-For example, if you are a personal injury attorney and there is a large snowstorm headed towards your area, you may put out informational content about how to drive safely in snowy, icy conditions.
-You might also let them know what to do if they are in an accident during inclement weather and provide helpful resources.
+You need to understand your audience and what they want from you.
+If you can, try to stay one step ahead and anticipate the needs of your followers before they even know their needs themselves.
+For example, suppose you are a personal injury attorney, and a large snowstorm is headed toward your area.
+In that case, you may post informational content about how to drive safely in snowy, icy conditions.
+You might also tell them what to do if they are in an accident during inclement weather and provide helpful resources.
 Relevant content is effective content.

-One of the most important aspects of converting a consumer once you have reached them with your content, is to include some sort of call-to-action.
-A call-to-action is something that urges and motivates the consumer to act.
+Once you have reached them with your content, one of the most important aspects of converting a consumer is to include some sort of call-to-action.
+A call to action urges and motivates the consumer to act.

-For instance, if you share a post on social media or maybe create a video, include important and useful information but also include some element that keeps them gravitating back to you, your products and services.
+For instance, if you share a post on social media or maybe create a video, include important and useful information and some element that keeps them gravitating back to you, your products, and your services.
 Offer your users the link to your website to find more information.
 You can let them know you are accessible and here to help by offering an e-mail address or phone number to reach you with questions or comments.